So we know that too much sugar is bad for us. How can we forget, with every magazine and newspaper under the sun urging us to quit it. Forever.

 Glucose is what carbohydrates get converted into in the body.
 How much glucose is released into the blood is dependant on the fructose/sucrose levels of the food eaten.
 It is the bodies favourite form of energy, the sugar in our blood, unlocked by insulin and used to fuel our brain and muscles.

 Regulating glucose is important.
-If the blood sugar is too high, our pancreas struggles to produce enough insulin to regulate it and can lead to diabetes.
+If the blood sugar is too high, our pancreas struggles to produce enough insulin to regulate it and can lead to diabetes, and we all know that reversing insulin disorders can be very difficult.
 If it is too low (often led about by an overly restricted low carb diet) then we can develop hypoglycaemia.
 Don’t let yourself get to this point because it is in this survival mode your body will be yelling for the high carb foods – bread, pasta, white rice, potato and sugar!!

 Fruit Sugar, simple monosaccharide, found in many fruits and vegetables.